What is Ransomware? | A Definitive Guide

-Malware is software used to infect a computer.
+Ransomware is a form of malware used to infect a computer.

 Are there different types of Ransomware?